 James Berry is the Director of the UCL MBA programme and an Assistant Professor (Lecturer) at the UCL School of Management.
-Before joining UCL, he obtained his PhD in Organizational Behavior from the University of North Carolina at Chapel Hill and is still involved teaching in the Global MBA program there.
+Before joining UCL, he obtained his PhD in Organizational Behavior from the University of North Carolina at Chapel Hill.

 Jim brings a diverse background to his research and teaching.
 Previous experience founding a software company, starting a consultancy group, leading technology R&D efforts, and writing anti-terrorism textbooks, allows Jim to ground theoretical discussions with an applied perspective.
 This previous work also helps in attempting to address meaningful questions with his research.
 Jim extends his work using extensive engagement with entrepreneurs and companies around growth and innovation issues.

 Jim is a member of the Academy of Management (AoM), the Society of Industrial and Organizational Psychology (SIOP), the Society for Judgment and Decision Making (SJDM), the American Psychological Association (APA) and the Association for Psychological Science (APS).